Tools You'll Need

 Soak 2 cups of dried chickpeas overnight.
 Drain and add to a pressure cooker with enough water to cover them.
 Add 1 teaspoon of salt and 2 black cardamom pods.
 Cook for 6 whistles (or until tender) in the pressure cooker.
 If cooking in a pan, add 1/2 teaspoon of baking soda and cook for to .

 Heat 4-5 tablespoons of rapeseed oil in a pan.
 Add 1 teaspoon of cumin seeds and 1 teaspoon of carom seeds.
 Let them sizzle and release their flavor.
 Add 4 chopped onions and cook on medium heat for until softened and lightly browned.
-Add 4-6 minced garlic cloves and 1 piece of minced ginger.
+Add 4-6 garlic cloves and 1 piece of ginger.
 Cook for .
 Add 1 tin (400g) of chopped tomatoes.
-Mix well, add a splash of water, cover, and simmer on medium-low heat for until the tomatoes are cooked down and the oil separates.
+Mix well, add a splash of water, cover, and on medium-low heat for until the tomatoes are cooked down and the oil separates.

 Add 2 teaspoons of turmeric, 2 teaspoons of chili powder, 4 teaspoons of coriander powder, and 2 teaspoons of garam masala to the cooked tomato-onion base.
 Mix well and cook for another minute.